Tyjoo26/checks-for-understanding/module-2/backend/week_two.md

 6. Define foreign key, primary key, and schema.
 A foreign key is a field in a table that identifies a row in another table.
 A foreign key is placed on the table that belongs to another table.
 So if a Director has many Movies, the Director ID Column would be the foreign key associating the two tables and would need to be added to the Movies table.
 A schema defines tables and indexes.

 A primary Key is the foreign key on another table.
-So Director ID is a primary  key that lives in the Director Table, but it is the foreign key that is added as a column to the Movi Tagble.
+So Director ID is a primary  key that lives in the Director Table, but it is the foreign key that is added as a column to the Movie Table.

 7. Describe the relationship between a foreign key on one table and a primary key on another table.
 A foreign key in one table is the primary key in another table